ChidiogoMelvis/CurrencyCalculator/README.md

 The layout of the project was done using Storyboard and UIKit.
 The conversion rates data was gotten from ExchangeRate-API using Alamofire for it's networking and also Realm database, a realtime local storage for saving and storing the Exchange Rates data, history of the exchange rates etc.
+Used SwiftyJSON framework for parsing and accessing the JSON data.
 I did UI testing of the objects using XCTest framework.
 The framework and third-party used in the project was installed using Swift Package Manager.